Skip to main content

 All applicants are required to self-report their GPAs on their UCSB Online Application.
 Although most institutions in the United States use a 4.0 scale (including UCSB), international students do not need to convert their GPAs to this scale.
 In fact, international students would be better off self-reporting their GPAs on their application in the same scale used by their home institution.
 For example, if your institution grades on a scale of 100, please report your GPA using this scale.
 For more details, read the UCSB Graduate Division's information about Completed Units/Credits.

-Exceptions to the English language placement exam may be granted to applicants who have completed an undergraduate or graduate degree at an institution whose primary language of instruction is English.
-Applicants who think they qualify for this exception will need to upload unofficial transcripts from their institution and indicate on the online application that it is an English instruction-only institution.
+Exceptions to English language proficiency exams may be granted to applicants who have completed an undergraduate or graduate degree at an institution whose primary language of instruction is English.
+If you think you qualify for this exception, you will need to upload unofficial transcripts from your institution and indicate on the online application that it is an English instruction-only institution.
 There are no additional forms or steps necessary at the time of application.

 Group of PhD grads pose for graduation photo